jasonmurtha/fmzurb/src/styleguide/orbit.md

 Since those option names are pretty *long*, you can also set them all in one HTML attribute, using `data-options`.

 By default, slides transition every 5 seconds (5000 milliseconds).
-- You can customize the timing of the delay by defining it on the wrapper using the `data-timer-delay` attribute and providing a value that is the number of milliseconds to dalay.
+- You can customize the amount of time each slide is displayed by defining a custom value using the `data-timer-delay` attribute.

 ---